 Five ways to wellbeing

-- Give: spending time on others, doing something for a friend or becoming a volunteer at a charity.
+- Give – spending time on others.
+For example, doing something for a friend or stranger.

 - Keep learning – Trying something new.
 Such as signing up for a course or learning a musical instrument.

 - Take notice – noticing the remarkable in your environment, savouring the moment – and reflecting on your experiences will help you appreciate what matters to you.

 - Connect - Connecting with those around you – your colleagues, family, friends, neighbours.

 - Be active – going for a walk in your lunch break, gardening, swimming, setting up a running club.

 Then the workshop got more interactive.
 In pairs, participants identified the opportunities in Lewisham for service users and staff to engage in Five Ways to Wellbeing activities.
 Examples of this included: ‘giving’ – by volunteering time at a local charity; and ‘keep learning’ – by attending training or an evening class.